On view August 22–October 23, 2019 in the Kwan Fong and William Rolland Galleries.

 Artist featured include Justin Barfield, Shawn Bitters, Vanessa B. Cruz, Florence Gidez, Rebecca Gilbert, Ruthann Godollei, Sheila Goloborotko, Brandie Grogan, John Hitchcock, Andrew Kozlowski, Lauren Kussro, Nathan Meltz, Guen Montgomery, Jill Parisi, Andrew Raftery, Samantha Parker Salazar, Marliee Salvator, Mizin Shin, Swoon, and Eszter Sziksz.
 Curated by Sheila Goloborotko.

+Previously exhibited at the Hunterdon Art Museum in Clinton, NJ in 2018.
 This exhibit was made possible by the generous contributions of the Janet Dibble Revocable Living Trust.

 Image: Florence Gidez, The Last Resort, Silkscreen, Newsprint, Cardboard, 14.25 x 16.5 x 26 inches, 2018.
 Courtesy of the artist.